-One thing we know for sure is that Google will continue to leave Nexus manufacturing to established names in the market.
-CEO Sundar Pichai has said Google will instead focus on the design and software, hinting that the search giant will be more involved than ever in future Nexus devices.
+Another thing we know for sure is that Google will continue to leave Nexus manufacturing to established names in the market.
+CEO Sundar Pichai has said Google will instead focus on the design and software, hinting that the search giant will be more involved than ever in future Nexus/Pixel devices.

 Could these be the most 'Googly' Nexus devices to date?
 Quite possibly.
-Let's see what the rumor mill has churned up so far about the new Nexus handsets…
+Let's see what the rumor mill has churned up so far about the new Pixel handsets…

 Cut to the chase